GSA/digitalgov-pra/_pages/clearance-process/supporting-statement.md

 A collection does not have practical utility if it cannot serve both the given purpose and need.
 Some reasons include:
 *	Unable to process and analyze information, or provide resources to do so, within a timely manner
 *	Design or method won’t achieve appropriate results
-*	Collection will give unclear or non-generalizable results due to ambiguous survey questions, unduly biased methodology, or ineffective disclosure methods.
+*	Collection will give unclear or non-generalizable results due to ambiguous survey questions, unduly-biased methodology, or ineffective disclosure methods.

 Collections should maximize practical utility.
 Some examples of this include:
 *	Redrawing a sample in a survey to reduce a high sample variance to produce more precise and useful data.